 - Efficiency Potential – Feasibility and cost of reaching a segment as well as its stability over time depending on marketplace conditions.

-The most important question that you need to have an answer to is “Why should the consumers buy from me instead of my competitors?”
+Hence, the most important question that you need to have an answer to is “Why should the consumers buy from me instead of my competitors?”

 To answer that, you need to have your own unique selling proposition (USP) – a uniquely positive and extremely useful trait that your competitors can’t or don’t offer.
 That should be your “edge” and the sole reason why the customers will come knocking on your door.